trevorcook/hkd-delta/README.md

 ```
 Additionally, because `Revise` is traversable, we can quickly find that
-whether or not a 'Revise a (Change b)' is a change.
+whether or not a 'Revise a (Change b)' is a change, via `sequenceA`

 ```haskell
 colorDiff' = sequenceA colorDiff
 -- colorDiff' = Changed (Update (Car {carType = Changed "blue"})) colorDiff'' = sequenceA $ calcDelta (Car "red" :: Vehicle)(Car "red" :: Vehicle)
 -- colorDiff'' = Unchanged
 ```